OAO13/OAO13/README.md

 ## Objective

 My ultimate goal is more like a journey.
-I'm still figuring out which niche I want to land on, but for the time being my goal is to learn, and keep learning.
+The ultimate end result of this journey to learn, and keep learning.
+I'm using this space to share what I'm learning on my journey.

 ## Skills
-[Provide skills and associated project.
-Make sure to hyperlink the project - Remove this afterwards]]
+Here are a few skills I've picked up on this journey.
+From subjects I've already learned, to new skills I've picked up.

 | Skill                                         | Associated Project         |
 |-----------------------------------------------|----------------------------|